Aitia-IIOT/ah5-docs-java-spring/docs/general/general_config_props.md

 # General Configuartion Properties

-The following cofiguration properties are applied by every core and support system:
+The following cofiguration properties are applied by every Core and Support system:

 :fontawesome-solid-wrench: **authentication.policy**